nacekoprivec/anomaly-detection/README.md

     *load_model_from: location of pre-trained iForest model. (example: "models/IsolationForest") in the config file.
 Example config: IsolationForest.json

-3. **PCA:** Principal component analysis.
+4. **PCA:** Principal component analysis.
 Projects high dimensional data to a lower dimensional space.
 Very effective first step, if we have a large number of features in an instance (even > 1000).
 Could be effective to combine PCA followed by e.g. Isolation Forest (TODO)

+5. **Welfords algorithm:** Very simmilar to border check only in this case UL and LL are calculated with every new sample (with equations: UL=online_mean_consumption+X*online_standard_+deviation and LL=online_mean_consumption-X*online_standard_+deviation).
+There are two modes for this method.
+Frist one calculates mean and standard deviation of the previous N samples and the second one calculates them for all the datasamples so far.
+It requires the following arguments in the config file:
+   * N: An integer representing the number of samples used for calculating mean and standard deviation.
+If it is not specified all samples till some point will be used in calculation. (example: 5)
+   * warning_stages: A list of floats from interval [0, 1] which represent different stages of warnings (values above 1 are over the border). (example: [0.7, 0.9])
+   * X: A parameter in the equation for calculating LL and UL.
+The larger it is the bigger the interval of normal values it (more false negatives) (example: 1.5)